Our main goal is to prepare a complete range of products for libraries, combining the latest technology with a good price.

 The functionality of the cataloging system described below goes beyond the standard regional bibliography (RB).
 Libraries often have subject or topic bibliographies that do not match the RB, which is why they end up not being entered into any IT systems.

 Enabling a system to add attachments opens up a whole new range of possibilities for the system’s users preparing Social Life Documents and regional collections.
-A bibliography system thus enhanced can also handle the requirements of museums and universities that archive, for instance, their employees’ publications.

 Regional bibliographies have been established in all of Poland’s voivodeships and, in general, the rules are such that one large library (usually the main voivodeship one) brings together the region’s libraries that want to participate in a voivodeship bibliography, assigns them a set of media titles to catalogue (the voivodeship library usually works on large daily newspapers, while county or municipal libraries work on local periodicals).